kushal-pandey/ERP-Purchase-Order-System/README.md

 ## 🧠 How it Works

 * Vendors & Products are fetched from backend
-* User creates Purchase Order
+* User creates a Purchase Order
 * Items are stored in `po_items`
 * Total is calculated with 5% tax
-* Orders are displayed in dashboard
+* Orders are displayed in the dashboard

----
 ---

 ## 📌 Future Improvements